Frequently Asked Questions

 Yes, you can do it easily yourself.
 But just in case of that the top circuit(module) doesn't include an aluminium base (some earlier versions don't have it), we don’t recommend the transformation by yourself.
 There are some 3rd party services to do it for you.

-You can all LiberaToe modules on any LiberaToe platforms as well as in a shell.
+You can run all the LiberaToe modules on any LiberaToe platforms as well as in a shell.
 This relocatable feature can get you advantages such like tone consistency between main board and sub-board, making up the board totable, by packing selected modules for a gig.

-LiberaToe-S is a Shell to hold one module.
+The LiberaToe-S is a Shell to hold one module.
 Analog module can be plugged in the slot that supports dual channel which can be selected or switched each other by foot switch.
 With a Shell, you can use a module stand-alone as like a pedal.
 When you set up a pedalboard with Shells, it will be much easier to relocate the effects in the signal chain depending on the requirements.
-You are free from plugging/unplugging and cables/velcros.
+You are free from plugging/unplugging and cables/velcro.

 Q5) Can I reuse the shell by taking out one pedal module circuit and inserting a different one?